General Administration Department (Kerala)

-The Department of General Administration (GAD) is one of the most important administrative departments under the Government of Kerala.
-It functions as the central coordinating department of the state government and handles the overall administration of the Secretariat, personnel matters of Indian Administrative Service (IAS), Indian Police Service (IPS), and Indian Forest Service (IFS) officers, ceremonial functions of the state, and other key governance responsibilities.
+The Department of General Administration (GAD) is an administrative department under the Government of Kerala.
+It functions as the central coordinating department of the state government and handles the overall administration of the Government Secretariat, personnel matters of Indian Administrative Service (IAS), Indian Police Service (IPS), and Indian Forest Service (IFS) officers, ceremonial functions of the state, and other key administrative responsibilities.
+The department functions under the leadership of the Chief Minister of Kerala and is administratively headed by the Chief Secretary.

-The department plays a pivotal role in administrative reforms, rules of business, protocol matters, cabinet affairs, and services of senior government officers.
+The department plays a key role in administrative reforms, rules of business, protocol matters, cabinet affairs, and services of senior government officers.
 The headquarters of the department is located at the Government Secretariat, Thiruvananthapuram.

-Ministerial Team
+Leadership

-The Department of General Administration is headed by a Cabinet Minister of the Government of Kerala.
-The incumbent minister is the Chief Minister, Pinarayi Vijayan.
+The General Administration Department (GAD) is typically overseen by the Chief Minister.
+The incumbent minister incharge is the Chief Minister, V. D. Satheesan.

 Administratively, the department is headed by the Chief Secretary to Government, an IAS officer.
 The Chief Secretary is supported by Secretaries, Additional Secretaries, Deputy Secretaries, Under Secretaries, and other Secretariat staff.

 Functions

-The major functions of the Department of General Administration include:
+The major functions of the General Administration Department include: